 In connection with our initial public offering in 2017, our Compensation Committee engaged Pearl Meyer & Partners, LLC to serve as its independent compensation consultant to provide recommendations for, among other matters, non-employee director compensation to enable us to attract and retain qualified directors.
-Pearl Meyer & Partners reviewed director compensation programs and practices of similarly situated public life science companies and developed compensation level recommendations generally aligned with the mid-point of compensation levels of such companies.
-Consistent with Pearl Meyer & Partners' recommendation, our Board of Directors adopted the non-employee director compensation policy set forth below in connection with our initial public offering in October 2017.
-In 2019, our Compensation Committee again engaged Pearl Meyer & Partners to review our non-employee director compensation policy applying the same methodology as discussed above.
+Pearl Meyer & Partners reviewed director compensation programs and practices of similarly situated public life science companies and developed compensation level recommendations generally aligned with the mid-point of compensation ploicy set forth below in connection with our initial public offering in October 2017.
+In 2020, our Compensation Committee again engaged Pearl Meyer & Partners to review our non-employee director compensation policy applying the same methodology as discussed above.
 Based on this review, and consistent with Pearl Meyer & Partners' recommendation, no changes were made to our non-employee director compensation policy.